cbillowes/liquid-red-poetry/README.md

   - Update the name of the package in `package.json` file to something less generic than `app`.
   - Update `.gitignore` to ignore `/**/*/node_modules` and `.env`.
+  - Remove the `eject` script from the package.json file.

 ### Node.js